fndyns/AmazonCertificateManagerSetup/README.md

  **If anyone wants to access port 80, it will automatically redirect to port 443.
 We are not using nginx anymore.
 We are using ALB instead of nginx for routing purposes.

 To summarize, ALB is amazing.
 It is useful for autoscaling.
 With target group, we can use 5 machine.
+ALB will route the traffix to 5 machines.
+Even with ALB, we are using security groups as well.